Why to Soak Nuts and How (with Bonus Nut Butter Recipe) – A Traditional Preparation Method

 However, nuts are hardy fruits designed by nature to protect seeds, after all.
 For this very reason, they did not evolve to be eaten and have developed their own defenses against such a threat (our digestive systems).

-(Side note: For those of you who are vegetarians and vegans, you’ll probably use nuts as an alternative protein source.
-It is essential to use proper preparation methods in order to prevent any deficiencies in certain minerals).
+(Side note: For our vegetarian and vegan friends out there, this is essential.
+Because you’ll probably use nuts as an alternative protein source, proper preparation methods are required to prevent any deficiencies in certain minerals).

 The Ancient Art